numpy/numpy/doc/source/f2py/f2py.getting-started.rst

       >>>

-    F2PY implements basic compatibility checks between related arguments in order to avoid any unexpected crashes.
+    F2PY implements basic compatibility checks between related arguments in order to avoid unexpected crashes.

-  * When a NumPy array, that is Fortran contiguous and has a dtype corresponding to presumed Fortran type, is used as an input array argument, then its C pointer is directly passed to Fortran.
+  * When a NumPy array, that is Fortran contiguous and has a ``dtype`` corresponding to a presumed Fortran type, is used as an input array argument, then its C pointer is directly passed to Fortran.

-    Otherwise F2PY makes a contiguous copy (with a proper dtype) of the input array and passes C pointer of the copy to Fortran subroutine.
+    Otherwise F2PY makes a contiguous copy (with the proper ``dtype``) of the input array and passes a C pointer of the copy to the Fortran subroutine.
 As a result, any possible changes to the (copy of) input array have no effect to the original argument, as demonstrated below::